Nici753/tubify/README.md

 - [x] create a YouTube playlist
 - [x] add songs to a YouTube playlist
 - [X] handle quota exceeded on update playlist
-- [ ] fix redux error (doesn't cause any issues yet so it can wait)
+- [ ] fix redux error (doesn't cause any issues yet so it can wait) -> use zustand instead with indexedDB
+- [ ] use Ref instead of document.getElementById

 ### ui improvements